cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 @anchor bloodchemistry-variability
 ### Patient Variability
-%BioGears substances are initialized in the body by concentration rather than by mass, so morphological variability in patients will have no effect on initial concentrations.
+Substances are initialized in the body by concentration rather than by mass, so morphological variability in patients will have no effect on initial concentrations.
 However, patient variability does affect physiology, and homeostatic states will vary with patient parameters.
 For that reason, post-stabilization variance in blood chemistry, including substance concentration, is possible between two different patients.
-A detailed discussion of patient variability in %BioGears is available in the @ref PatientMethodology report.
+A detailed discussion of patient variability is available in the @ref PatientMethodology report.

 ### Outputs
 The Blood Chemistry system provides (for circulating substances):